Gaza under siege: The 25-mile-long strip with 2.3 million ‘prisoners’

 Described as “the world’s largest open-air prison” by human rights groups, the Gaza Strip is facing its biggest humanitarian crisis yet as airstrikes rain down on its civilian population.

-Since the conflict began five days ago, nearly 1,000 people have been killed by Israel’s retaliatory airstrikes, while a further 5,000 have been wounded with hundreds of children and families affected.
+Since the conflict began six days ago, more than 1,500 people have been killed by Israel’s retaliatory airstrikes, while a further 6,000 have been wounded with hundreds of children and families affected.

 A 25-mile long enclave which has been the subject of a blockade since 2007, more than 65 per cent of its 2.3 million inhabitants live below the poverty line, with conditions for children previously described as “hell on earth”.